rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 For eSATA and RAID a [DIGITUS SATA PCI-E](https://www.digitus.info/de/produkte/computer-zubehoer-und-komponenten/computer-zubehoer/io-karten/ds-30104-1/) card is used as the MARVELL 88SE9230 chip can be activated with the AHCIPortInjector.

+##### USB

+USB2 works ootb but the generation of a port mapping was done in hope of avoiding the unwanted wake from sleep.
+This is caused by the internal USB-connector of the BT-card.
+The most promising solution is setting the USB-connector type to internal (255).
+The current configuration applies the correct port mapping, but the BT-card isn't recognized anymore when the USB-connector type is set to internal.

 ##### USB3

-For USB3 an [Inateck KT4006 PCI-E](https://www.inateck.com/inateck-kt4006-dual-port-usb-3-0-pci-express-card-20-pin-connector-no-power-connection.html) card is used.
+For USB3 an [Inateck KT4006 PCI-E](https://www.inateck.com/inateck-kt4006-dual-port-usb-3-0-pci-express-card-20-pin-connector-no-power-connection.html) card is used which works ootb.
 The internal Renesas USB3 chip can be activated using GenericUSBXHCI.kext, but it causes a problem on shutdown (unwanted restart).

 ---